unixsurfer/haproxystats/README.rst

 * **workers** Defaults to **4**

-Number of processes to use for processing statistics.
-These are real processes which consume a fair bit of CPU.
+Number of workers to use for processing statistics.
+These are real processes which can consume a fair bit of CPU.

 * **frontend-metrics** Unset by default